 In addition to the City's information security governance and compliance requirements, this policy also reflects the City's strong commitment to its own institutional ethics and values.

-Successful compliance and protection of information systems assets requires all business system owners, system operators, data custodians and users of City owned computing, communications and network services, to learn, understand, and support this City's information security policy and associated guidelines.
+Successful compliance and protection of technology assets requires all business system owners, system operators, data custodians and users of City owned technologies, to learn, understand, and support this City's information security policy and associated guidelines.

 Administrative Rule